ssi-dk/AEF-DDF/workflows/README.md

 Knits `README.md` from `README.Rmd`.

 #### Outcome
-If this generates changes to `README.md`, it it will commit the updated README to the repository.
+If this generates changes to `README.md`, it will commit the updated README to the repository.

 ## spell-checker.yaml